The 10 Best Marketing Books of All Time (Plus One New One)

 #5.
 Positioning: The Battle for Your Mind by Al Ries and Jack Trout

 Describes how to create a “position” in a prospective customer’s mind – one that reflects a company’s own strengths and weaknesses versus those of its competitors.
 Positioning is used in all forms of business and personal communication.
 It’s just as essential in politics as it is in personal expression.
+A classic – one of the best books on marketing ever written.

 #6.
 Influence: The Psychology of Persuasion by Robert Cialdini

 Explains the psychology of why people say yes and how to apply these principles ethically in business and everyday situations.
 If you’re looking for deep insight into how people buy and decide on things, look no further.
+Contagious: Why Things Catch On by Jonah Berger is another great read.

 #8.
 The 7 Habits of Highly Effective People by Stephen Covey